We know from a past note that the Nambu-Goto action can be written as,

 Fourth, the WS metric here has a lovely quality in that its components, in a sense, play the role of Lagrange multipliers.
 These Lagrange multipliers impose the Virasoro constraints, which prove incredibly important moving forward.
 This is something we will talk a lot about (for example, when we get into the quantum theory of strings among other topics).
 The Virasoro constraints can first be derived (a nice derivation, in fact) from the NG action.

 Fifth, as Polchinski notes (p.13), a number of other advantages include the symmetries that come with :

 - Two-dimensional Weyl invariance.

 We also have Weyl invariance – or local conformal invariance.
 On the introduction of Weyl invariance that follows the introduction of the auxiliary metric embedded on the WS, Polchinski writes, “The Weyl invariance, a local rescaling of the worldsheet metric, has no analog in the Nambu–Goto form” (p.13).
 This is an extra symmetry that we’ve been granted on the basis of the fact that what we’re working with now is a 2-dimensional WS theory.
-It also turns out that Weyl invariance will prove crucial, as we will see when we look to the quantise the string.
+It also turns out that Weyl invariance will prove crucial, as we will see in future notes.